 Some people believe that the word herbaceous means that plants die down to the ground level in autumn, coming back in spring.
-While many perennials do this, there are also lots of evergreens to choose from.
-And, of course, being perennial, they will go on flowering for many years.
+While many perennials do this, there are also lots of evergreens to choose from – and, of course, being perennial, they will go on flowering for many years.

 Choosing plants that enjoy the conditions in your garden is the first step, but investing some care and attention at planting time and during establishment will ensure better performance for many years.